payara/Payara-Community-Documentation/documentation/user-guides/bypassing-jms-connections-through-a-firewall.md

 On **REMOTE** mode, the OpenMQ broker is completely independent from the Payara Server installation.
 Since it's the responsability of a third party to configure and manage the lifecyle of the broker, the property must be configured directly on it instead of the server/domain.

 The recommended way to do this is to pass the property as a start argument (_JVM_ argument, along with other arguments for memory, GC, etc.) when manually starting the broker.
-To configure the JMS service for example:
+To configure the JMS service using the `imqbrokerd` utility you can do this:

 ```
 ./imqbrokerd -varhome ${MQ_HOME}/data/imq -name mq_server -port 7676 -vmargs "-Dimq.jms.tcp.port=10234 -Xms256 -Xmx256m -XX:+UseG1GC"